 When Brenda Chapman started to develop an idea for a film that would subvert the typical princess story, she knew the setting would be Scotland.
-She had a love for the culture and the beautiful landscapes of the country.
+She had a love for the culture and the beautiful landscapes of the country. go and check this for travel related information.
 Although the film would be set in ancient Scotland (around the year 900), those working on the film wanted to visit the European country to get a better understanding of the culture and the aspects of the medieval times still lingering.

 They wanted a castle in the story, but not a Germanic castle that was Cinderella-like, according to story artist Louis Gonzales.
 The artists working on the story wanted the castle to be “earthy,” grittier than the pristine ones often seen in animated films.
 They visited the Eilean Donan and Dunnottar Castles, ultimately settling on placing the fictional DunBroch castle (occupied by Merida and her family) away from the Highlands and closer to the sea.
 No Pixar film had ever had a castle in it, so the entire structure had to be intricately planned out and modeled.
 Production designer Steve Pilcher and shading art director Tia Kratter showed us a detailed model of the castle that was created to give them a better look at how it would come together visually.